akirk/friends/README.md

 Secondly, a lot of WordPresses are like cell phones.
 Some are used by more than one person but mostly there is a 1:1 relationship between a WordPress blog and a person.

 If someone has multiple WordPresses this actually allows to segment your friendships.
 Close friends might want to follow all your blogs but you'd only add your photographer friends to your photoblog.

+### What if the friend request is deleted or not accepted?

+You'll still see the public posts from the other WordPress, you've subscribed to its public RSS feed.